One of the most frequent questions I get from friends and colleagues is:

-Let’s say that you go to the gym, put 300 pounds (136kg) on the bar, and are unable to push it up from your chest 10 times.
+Let’s say that you go to the gym, put 300 pounds (136kg) on the bar, and cannot push it up from your chest 10 times.
 The chances are that you may not be able to do it.
 Does it mean that you are a failure?

-No!
-It doesn’t!
-You have to start with the weights that you can work with.
+Start with the weights you can work with.
 Then gradually you will get to the level where you can bench press 400 pounds (181kg).

 It will take time, but you have to start at the level that you can handle.

 From my personal experience, when I started running, I ran for a minute and then walked a minute.
-I covered maybe max 3 miles (5km).
-Last summer I ran 105.5km that is two and a half marathons back to back.
+I covered maybe max 3 miles (5 km).
+Last summer, I ran 105.5 km, which is two-and-a-half marathons back to back.

-One willpower exercise that I use myself and recommend as a really easy place to start from is brushing your teeth.
+One willpower exercise that I use myself and recommend as an easy place to start from is brushing your teeth.
 Now, there are levels to this.
 If you don’t brush your teeth, then start doing it.

-That is it!
-You will feel no a fair bit of discomfort in the beginning, but it is one of the easiest ways to gradually increase willpower.
+You will feel a fair bit of discomfort in the beginning, but it is one of the easiest ways to increase willpower gradually.

 Is willpower self-control?

 Most of life’s actions are within our reach, but decisions take willpower. ~ Robert McKee